Capital City Surgery Center remains committed to your safety and your care!

+We will continue with our efforts to limiting exposure to our patients, visitors, and staff.
 Every patient and visitor (designated driver) will be contacted the day prior to surgery and asked specific screening questions.
 If you answer yes to any of the screening questions, your surgery may be postponed.
 If your driver answers yes to any of the screening questions, you will be asked to consider another driver to accompany you to the Center.

-Capital City Surgery Center has implemented, and continues to practice, the following measures to keep our patients, visitors and employees safe:
+Capital City Surgery Center has implemented, and continues to practice, the following measures to keep our patients, visitors, and employees safe:

-- Continued diligence for screening: This includes, not only patients and visitors, but our housekeeping staff, vendors, suppliers, physicians and employees.
+- Continued diligence for screening: This includes, not only patients and visitors, but our housekeeping staff, vendors, suppliers, physicians, and employees.

-- Continued diligence for disinfecting surfaces in the waiting and registration areas, clinical practice areas, break rooms, rest rooms and the operating room
+- Continued diligence for disinfecting surfaces in the waiting and registration areas, clinical practice areas, break rooms, rest rooms and the operating room.

 - Practicing social distancing: In waiting area and within the Center itself.